Top 10 SUVs Under 25 Lakh Offered In A Forest Green Colour: Mahindra Scorpio N, Mahindra Thar, Mahindra XUV 3XO, Hyundai Exter, Kia Seltos, Tata Harrier , and Force Gurkha | CarDekho.com

-You Can Have These 10 SUVs Priced Under Rs 25 Lakh In A Forest Green Colour
+10 SUVs Priced Under Rs 25 Lakh Available In A Forest Green Colour

 Mahindra has the most number of SUV options available in this military-inspired colour

 SUVs look elegant in white, and intimidating in black.
 But perhaps the most coveted hue for an SUV is one that resembles any green shade used by military vehicles around the world.
-While it is not allowed to paint your car as a civilian the exact same green colour as used by branches of the military, carmakers have recently started offering similar-looking versions of green that offer a combination of ruggedness and adventure.
+While it is not allowed to paint your car as a civilian the exact same green colour as used by the military, carmakers have recently started offering similar-looking versions of green that offer a combination of ruggedness and adventure.
 We refer to these shades as forest green while each brand has its own name for their unique hues.
-If you’re looking to buy an SUV priced below Rs 25 lakh, these are the top 10 options that are offered in forest green:
+If you’re looking to buy an SUV priced below Rs 25 lakh offered in forest green, these are the top 10 options:

 Hyundai Exter